 An interesting feature of Google Sites is the option to keep your Google Sites website private and only share it with specific people.

 With Google Sites, it’s possible to make a professional-looking free website, but its limitations restrict it to hobby or school project sites.

-To find a more powerful free website creation tool, consider our list of the best free website hosting providers, many of which come with a free website-building tool.
+To find a more powerful free website creation tool, consider our list of the best free web hosting services, many of which come with a free website-building tool.
 If you’re willing to pay a subscription, the best website builders have many more features than Google Sites, while the best web hosting services offer more secure and reliable hosting.